A cone theorem for nef curves: -negative Faces and the Minimal Model Program

 Finally, we must show the uniqueness of $h: W \to Z$ up to birational equivalence.
 So, suppose that $h': W' \to Z'$ is another map satisfying Properties (1) and (2).
 Let $\widetilde{W}$ be a common resolution.
-The maps $\widetilde{W} \to Z$ and $\widetilde{W} \to Z'$ still satisfy Properties (1) and (2), and so they must coincide on an open subset. \end{proof}
+The maps $\widetilde{W} \to Z$ and $\widetilde{W} \to Z'$ still satisfy Properties (1) and (2).
+Since a contraction morphism is determined up to birational equivalence by the movable curves it contracts, $h$ and $h'$ coincide on an open subset. \end{proof}

 When we rephrase Theorem \ref{bigcontraction} in terms of faces of $\overline{NE}_{1}(X)_{K_{X} + \Delta \geq 0} + \overline{NM}_{1}(X)$, we obtain Theorem \ref{contraction}.
 The main difficulty is to show that most $(K_{X} + \Delta)$-negative extremal faces of the cone admit a divisor $D$ supporting the cone precisely along that face.